Effective Date: January 1, 2023

 - The specific pieces of personal information we have collected about you; and

 - The length of time we intend to retain each category of personal information, or the criteria used to determine such period.

 You have the right to request that we delete any personal information about you which we have collected from you.
 The CCPA provides certain exceptions to the right to have personal information deleted, which may prevent us from honoring such requests.
 We may not delete all of your personal information if an exception applies, such as one of the following:

 - Transactional: to complete a transaction for which the personal information was collected, provide a good or service requested by you, or perform a contract we have with you;

 - Error Correction: to debug or repair any errors;

 - Legal: to protect against fraud or illegal activity or to comply with applicable law or a legal obligation, or exercise rights under the law, such as the right to free speech; or

-Except as stated above, all changes will apply to the personal data that is already collected and to the personal data that is collected after the effective date of the revised Policy.
-If any proposed change is unacceptable to you, you will have the right to terminate your relationship with us.
+Except as stated above, all changes will apply to the personal information that is already collected and to the personal information that is collected after the effective date of the revised Policy.
+If any proposed change is unacceptable to you, you have the right to terminate your relationship with us.
 You are advised to consult this Policy regularly for any changes.